-Ensure new housing developments are zero carbon, served by sustainable transport and include enough affordable housing to meet local needs using their strategic planning powers and influence on constituent local planning authorities.
-Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations accessible by public transport and active travel.
+New housing: use the London Plan and other powers to ensure new housing is zero carbon and served by sustainable transport.
+Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations with good public transport links and opportunities for active travel, while protecting the green belt from development.